 Eligibility

-- Enrolled at UCLA full-time and having completed the course work for a Ph.D. program within the Divisions of Humanities or Social Sciences
+- Enrolled full-time at UCLA and completed coursework for the Ph.D. program within the Humanities or Social Sciences divisions

-- An approved dissertation topic focusing on Persian/Iranian studies
+- Have an approved dissertation topic focusing on Persian/Iranian studies (may be advancing to candidacy in the next year, preference for ABD candidates)

 - Minimum GPA of 3.0 throughout Ph.D. studies